Baby Minnie's fund for new treatment

 Parents of baby Minnie who has rare eye disease causing blindness have set up ‘Minnie’s Miracle Fund’ to raise money for research into the condition

-Caroline and Mark Fogg, parents of Minnie, a 8 month-old baby who was blind from birth after inheriting the rare eye disease Leber’s Congenital Amaurosis, have set up a fund named ‘Minnie’s Miracle Fund’ with eye research charity Fight For Sight to raise money for research into the condition.
+Caroline and Mark Fogg, parents of Minnie, who was blind from birth in 2018 after inheriting the rare eye disease Leber’s Congenital Amaurosis, have set up a fund named ‘Minnie’s Miracle Fund’ with eye research charity Fight For Sight to raise money for research into the condition.

 Leber’s Congenital Amaurosis (LCA) is a rare eye condition affecting 2 or 3 people in every 100,000 in the UK; it affects the photographic plate at the back of the eye, meaning images aren’t sent to the brain properly.
 The disease affects people at a very early age and currently there is no cure for it.